persts/IL2BB/UseCase/Readme.md

 ```

 ## Step 3: Create Batches
-This is the step most organizations will start with if they are exporting data from their own internal database or archives.
+This is the step most organizations will start with if they are exporting data from their own internal database(s) or archives.

 ### Label Map
 The main input to the batching stage is a simple csv file (no header row) with two fields: